 The images shared as part of The Commons are for personal research and enjoyment.
 The State Library does not warrant that the use of the images shared on The Commons will not infringe upon the rights of third parties, as yet unknown, who may own rights to these works.
 It is the user’s responsibility to determine and satisfy copyright and other use restrictions that may apply to these works.

 Images of books or other publications included on the One Search catalogue are displayed via an external link to Syndetic Solutions, a catalogue enrichment service provided by Bowker.
 All rights in such images are reserved by the original copyright owners.
-If you want to use these images you must contact the copyright owner for permission.
+However, you may use, reproduce, or make copies of cover images, provided that the copies are made only for your personal, reference, scholarly, educational or other non-commercial use.
+For all other uses you must contact the copyright owner for permission.
 Please contact Syndetic Solutions for assistance.printable copy of this information from the NSLA website.

 This information on copyright does not constitute legal advice.
 Rather it is intended to provide information and guidance on copyright and copying material in library collections.